toddkitta/CortanaIntelligenceSuiteWorkshopManual/01 Exercise 1 - Building a Machine Learning Model.md

     ![Screenshot](images/upload_the_sample_datasets_1.png)

-8. Repeat the previous step for the FlightWeatherWithAirportCodes and AirportCodeLocationsClean setting the name for the dataset in a similar fashion.
+8. Repeat the previous step for the **FlightWeatherWithAirportCodes.csv** and **AirportCodeLocationLookupClean.csv** setting the name for the dataset in a similar fashion.

 ## Task 3: Start a New Experiment